aN0mad/go-logo/docs/doc.md

 - ctx: The context for the logging operation
 - level: The log level to check

+Returns:

-Returns true if the log level should be processed, false otherwise
+- bool: True if the log level should be processed, false otherwise

 <a name="JSONHandler.Handle"></a>
 ### func \(\*JSONHandler\) [Handle](<https://github.com/aN0mad/go-logo/blob/main/logo/handler_json.go#L69>)